ualibweb/UALIB_ChemStructures/README.md

 Essentially this includes small molecule organic chemistry with some limited organometallic chemical substances.

-* Chemical substances indexed must have synthetic experimental characterization details such as NMR, mass spec, elemental analysis, and melting point.
-No judgment is made on the accuracy of the reported syntheses.
-If the authors claimed they synthesized the substance in an experimental section and includes characterization data, we indexed it.
+* Generally, chemical substances indexed must have synthetic experimental characterization details such as NMR, mass spec, elemental analysis, or melting point.
+The exception is with very early theses (e.g. 1920s), where we indexed the substances if they had some type of analytical or qualitative test.
+For all substances indexed, no judgment is made on the accuracy of the reported syntheses and characterization/testing methods.
+If the authors claimed they synthesized the substance in an experimental section that includes characterization data and/or analytical/qualitative tests, we indexed it.

 * The substance name given in the dissertation is preferred and used.
 Sometimes this is a systematic name, other times it is simply "Compound 50" or "Diol 70a".